jazzyjackson/MIXINTvNegative2/readme.markdown

 # Convologs, Figtrees, Interpret, Switchboard, and GUI
 Convologs are JSON files with a single message per line, one file for each user.
-This allows the recording and interweaving of messages from many users, so anyone with a working directory Figtrees, short for Configuration Trees, are directed graphs representing the state of a workspace associated with a particular user.
+This allows the recording and interweaving of messages from many users, so anyone within a particular directory has the option to leave public messages.
+Chatroom functionality can be had if you connect to a "log watch" program to stream new file changes to you.
+Figtrees, short for Configuration Trees, are directed graphs representing the state of a workspace associated with a particular user.
 The file is read by a client to initialize and position all the blocks a particular user was working on.

 ## Compatibility notes